testamongus/Banana-mod-Website/src/resources/guidelines/uploading.md

 - The Snail IDE project can have changes planned later (in this case, the above rules would be considered after you have updated the project)

 ## Showing Face or "Face Reveals"
 We do not allow any personal information shown on our site.
 Please do not use your face at all.
 It is fine to use for example a famous celebirty's face.
 (If there is no copyright against it) if you show your face on a thumbnail we will just remove your thumbnail from the server.
 If it is inside your project we will remove the entire project.
-This does not include linking to your youtube channel that uses your face we will not do anything there.
+This does not include linking to your YouTube or other social media that uses your face we will not do anything there.

 ## Snail IDE Forks / Mods